 As mentioned earlier, the sampling of CHCs is somewhat different from the office-based NAMCS.
 A multistage probability design is also utilized with the elementary sampling unit being a physician/provider-patient encounter or "visit."
 The first stage of selection is the same probability sample of 112 geographic area PSUs as in the office-based NAMCS.
 Next, 104 CHCs will be selected from the sample PSUs and randomly assigned to the 52 weeks of the year (two CHCs per week ) for data collection to account for seasonality in disease and patient volume patterns.
 At each sampled CHC, a systematic random sample of three providers (MDs, DOs, and mid-level providers) will be sampled from those scheduled to see patients during the CHCs assigned sample week.
 Those three will be selected with probability proportional to the numbers of visits the providers are expected to see during the sample week.
-As done with office-based physicians, a systematic random sample of approximately 30 patient visits to each sampled provider will be utilized during the assigned week.
+As done with office-based physicians, a systematic random sample of approximately 30 patient visits to each sampled provider will be selected during the assigned week.

 All data are weighted to national estimates using the inverses of selection probabilities with non-response adjustments done within specialty, and when feasible, within PSU.
 Calibration adjustment factors are used to adjust estimated total physicians to known totals within specialty strata.
 Sampling errors are computed using the linearized Taylor series method of approximation as applied in the SUDAAN software package.
-Additional details of the statistical design are provided in the "Technical Notes" section of the 2006 National Health Statistics Report (http://www.cdc.gov/nchs/data/nhsr/nhsr003.pdf).
+Additional details of the statistical design are provided in 2008 NAMCs Micro-Data File Documentation (ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/NAMCS/doc08.

+pdf)

-The 2006 NAMCS ended with an unweighted response rate of 64 percent, and a weighted response rate of 58 percent.
-Efforts to raise the response rate are currently ongoing.
+The 2008 NAMCS ended with an unweighted response rate of 59.1 percent, and a weighted response rate of 59.6 percent.
+Efforts to raise the response rate of future surveys are currently ongoing.

 A motivational insert that was introduced in 2001 will continue to be included with the introductory letter that addresses physicians’ concerns about participation.
 The insert covers confidentiality issues, including requirements pertaining to the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 Approximately four years ago we initiated a windowed, multi-colored envelope to send the introductory letter and insert to sampled physicians.
 Using this type of envelope increases visibility and exposure to office gatekeepers who, in many cases, decide which mail a physician receives.
 We are continually in contact with those administering the survey, assisting with any problems that arise while in the field.
 We provide our Field Representatives (FRs) with the most current data so they can encourage participation in the survey as well as promotional material that gives physicians examples of how the survey is used and how important it is for research.
 In the summer of 2008, we held a training conference for the FRs, and during this training they had an opportunity to learn from each other how to convert physicians that initially refuse to participate.